sibprojects/php-patterns/README.md

 The Composite is a structural pattern that allows you to create a tree of objects and work with it in the same way as with a single object.

 The Composite has long been synonymous with all the tasks involved in building a tree of objects.
 All Composite operations are based on recursion and "summation" of results on the branches of the tree.

+### Decorator
+A Decorator is a structural pattern that allows you to add new behaviors to objects on the fly by wrapping them in wrapper objects.

+A Decorator allows objects to be wrapped an infinite number of times, thanks to the fact that both wrappers and the actual wrapped objects share a common interface.